 Spokesman for Mexican foreign minister has coronavirus

-The spokesman, Roberto Velasco, a close aide to Ebrard, said late on Tuesday he had COVID-19, the illness caused by the virus.
+The spokesman, Roberto Velasco, a close aide to Ebrard, said late on Tuesday he had COVID-19, the respiratory illness caused by the novel coronavirus.

 "I will remain at home, coordinating work at a distance," he wrote on Twitter.

-Ebrard is the most prominent minister in the cabinet and works closely with President Andres Manuel Lopez Obrador on issues that extend beyond traditional foreign ministry duties.
+Ebrard, 60, is the most prominent minister in the Cabinet and works closely with President Andres Manuel Lopez Obrador on issues that extend beyond traditional Foreign Ministry duties.

 Ebrard appeared along with several other officials and governors at Lopez Obrador's daily news conference on Tuesday.
 Among them, only one of the governors wore a protective mask.

-Tuesday was the most fatal day yet for coronavirus in Mexico with 353 deaths.
+Tuesday was the most fatal day yet for the coronavirus in Mexico, with 353 deaths.
 Among those whose deaths were confirmed on Tuesday was an employee of the president's office who worked in an area responsible for providing attention to citizens.

+Lopez Obrador's office said the 66-year-old president had not been in contact with Velasco or the official who died.

 Several other officials have tested positive in recent weeks including a deputy interior minister and the government ombudsman.

-(Reporting by Noe Torres; Writing by Frank Jack ; Editing by David Gregorio)
+(Reporting by Noe Torres; Writing by Frank Jack Daniel; Editing by David Gregorio and Peter Cooney)

 ((frank.daniel@thomsonreuters.com; +52 55 5282 7137; Reuters Messaging: frank.daniel.thomsonreuters.com@reuters.net))